 As owner of The R&R Team and as a graduate economist/research analyst, I take great pleasure in completing monthly analyzes of the *Dulles Market Corridor (DMC) residential real estate market and in providing the results of these analyzes to our clients in this blog.
 We strive to ensure that the analyzes are consistently accurate by using only highly reliable data.
 For those of you who have followed these analyzes over the past 19+ years, we believe that you will attest that the analyzes have been quite accurate in providing real-time assessments and forecasts of the local real estate market.
 Besides the market summary and forecast that follows below, we also provide updates to individual market status indicators (current mortgage interest rates, market absorption rates, etc.) that you also may find of interest at the bottom of this blog.

-Our most recent analyzes of market absorption rates further solidify the fact that we have a sellers market in the DMC.
-The market absorption rate for single family detached (SFD) homes indicates that we currently have only 1.0 months of available inventory, while the townhouse market absorption rate indicates 0.5 months of available inventory and condo data indicate 1.0 months of available inventory.
+Our most recent analyzes of market absorption rates indicate that we continue to have a sellers market in the DMC.
+The market absorption rate for single family detached (SFD) homes indicates that we currently have only 1.3 months of available inventory, while the townhouse market absorption rate indicates 0.6 months of available inventory and condo data indicate 1.2 months of available inventory.
 FYI: Market absorption rate represents the number of months needed to sell off existing inventory for a particular property type based on recent buyer activity.
 Real estate pundits nationally and regionally indicate that market forces typically need to stabilize home inventory levels at a 3-to-4 month-supply-level to constitute a normal or balanced market (where economists say that supply and demand are in equilibrium).
 A market absorption rate that falls below this norm indicates a sellers market, while a rate that is above indicates a buyers market.